 Thus a hook is a normal Python script and can use all normal Python facilities.
 For example it could test sys. version and adjust its assignment to hiddenimports based on that.
-There are over 150 hooks in the PyInstaller installation.
-You are welcome to browse through them for examples.
+There are many hooks in the PyInstaller installation, but a much larger collection can be found in the community hooks package.
+Please browse through them for examples.